marabanawa25/Patient-Management-System/README.md

 Program Structure

 ## How to Run the Program
-This section gives a straightforward and organized instruction on compiling and running the Patient Management System through command line.
-The system enables interaction between doctors, patients, and visitors, each performing their respective actions such as requesting appointments, check-ins, and view records.
+This section gives a straightforward and organized instruction on compile, run and operate the Patient Management System.
+The goal is to help users to clearly understand how each function is executed within the program from start to finish.

-**I. Compile the Program Files**
+**I. Compile All Classes**

-Before running the system, ensure that all .java files are compiled.
+Make

 Steps:
 1. Open your terminal or command prompt.
+2. Go to the

 ## Sample Output
 ![Dashboard Preview](https://github.com/marabanawa25/Patient-Management-System/blob/master/Output1.png)